-Asia, once regarded at best as a minor player in the pop music world, is now producing some of the hottest, most exciting musical artists on the planet, and one of the most sought after producers of this growing genre is America's own David K. Eng.
+Asia, once regarded at best as a minor player in the pop music world, is now producing some of the most exciting musical artists on the planet, and one of the most sought after producers of this growing genre is America's own David K. Eng.
 You may not be familiar with the name if you're not in the music business, but Eng, who is well known in the industry, has been at the forefront of almost every popular musical trend starting with 'no-wave' punk in the 1970's, and moving through the ever changing landscape of pop music all the way to the present.
 He is responsible for selling over 20 million records worldwide and has earned 13 gold and platinum Recording Industry Association of America (RIAA) awards, and with new projects being produced in his studios in Nashville and Bangkok, he's still going strong.

 Seeking to expand his musical base to also include producing and engineering, Eng founded Bayside Sound Recording Studios in Queens, New York City in 1979, but it was during the 1980's that his career really began gathering steam.
 10-percent of Billboard's r&b, rock, and hip-hop charts toppers were recorded at Bayside Sound by artists such as Kiss, James Brown, Anthrax, Marshall Crenshaw, Latoya Jackson, Chaka Khan, Salt N Pepa, Kid N Play, Full Force, Lisa Lisa and Cult Jam, Eddie Palmieri, Najee, Whodini, Dana Dane, MC Shan, Marley Marl, MC Search, UTFO, Sweet Tee, Kwame, The Real Roxanne, The Weather Girls, Chubb Rock, Todd Terry, Michael Peters, choreographer for Michael Jackson, and even baseball great Daryl Strawberry.
 Other notable Bayside Studios rock clients included musical celebrities Bobby ”Monster Mash” Pickett, Elliot “Simon Says” Chiprut, and legendary producer Jimmy Miller, who had produced The Rolling Stones, Eric Clapton’s Blind Faith, Plasmatics and Steve Winwood’s Traffic.

 Eng's work as a musician, songwriter, producer, mixing engineer and label owner soon expanded into management and consulting.
-Then lightning struck in 1984 when Eng made it onto the Billboard charts as producer and co-songwriter of Paula Anderson's dance hit, "Four Year Battle" on world famous Atlantic Records.
+In 1984 Eng made it onto the Billboard charts as producer and songwriter of Paula Anderson's dance hit, "Four Year Battle" on Atlantic Records.
 But that hit was just the start of something even bigger.
 In 1985 Eng established himself as a hip-hop pioneer, producing "Inspector Gadget" by the Bad Boys which was the first Billboard-charting rap song to incorporate a television theme song, and spear-headed the fusion of hip-hop and TV/pop culture--a style that is still going strong in the 21st century.

 Continuing to expand internationally, Eng established a base in Jamaica during the mid 90's where he executive produced the All-Star Remix of Snow's "Anything For You" featuring Beanie Man, Buju Banton and Nadine Sutherland.
 The All-Star Remix reached the number one spot in Jamaica and became the country's top-selling single of 1995.

-Singapore, and Malaysia, in 1996 Eng finally settled in Bangkok, Thailand, where he established Dimsum Entertainment whose first venture executive produced a million seller album for Thai pop artist Joey Boy.
+Following personal and professional travels throughout Hong Kong, Japan, Korea, Taiwan, China, Singapore, and Malaysia, in 1996 Eng finally settled in Bangkok, Thailand, where he established Dimsum Entertainment whose first venture executive produced a million seller album for Thai pop artist Joey Boy.
 That success was followed up with an album by Thailand's most ubiquitous songwriter, Boyd Kosiyabong.
-Soon after, Eng returned to the United States, joining AV8 Records, the largest urban vinyl company in the USA, and Eightball Records, an international dance label in New York, where he assumed the role of consultant and adviser.
+Soon after, Eng returned to the United States, joining AV8 Records and Eightball Records, where he assumed the role of consultant and advisor.

 David Kenneth Eng’s formidable music business career which spans over four decades and three continents has resulted in a long string of successes.
 His experience as a musician, songwriter, producer, mixing engineer and label owner has not only made him uniquely qualified to tackle almost any musical project from inception to final product, but gives him a rare perspective on the daily, hands-on, nuts and bolts operations of music production; a rare talent found in only a handful of music industry professionals.